Stay in Touch

 2: Where did the you come up with the idea for the new novel?

-3: The story is narrated by two women, Agatha and Meghan, who are both pregnant.
+3: The story is narrated by Cyrus Haven and Evie Cormac.
 How did you go about capturing their voices and getting inside their heads?

 4: What made you decide to write psychological thrillers?